 - Aligned goals.
 An employee development plan allows your organization to plan for the future by setting specific and actionable personnel goals that align with your long-term business objectives.

-How to create an employee development plan that’s fit to advance your workforce
+How to create an effective employee development plan

-An employee development plan should be more than just a checkmark on your learning and development to-do list.
+A development plan for employees should be more than just a checkmark on your learning and development to-do list.
 With the proper structure, EDPs can be incredibly effective at addressing skills gaps within your organization, motivating employees, and feeding into greater company goals.

 - If you already have a plan in place, have you asked for employee feedback?
 What is the general sentiment surrounding your existing efforts?